DoctaGrace/FundDisBuziness/README.md

   JDK (Java Development Kit)
   NetBeans IDE

-Getting Started -
-  Download ZIP -
-    Navigate to the GitHub repository webpage.
-    Click on the 'Code' button.
-    Choose 'Download ZIP'.
-    Extract the downloaded ZIP file to a directory of your choice.

-After obtaining the project files, import it into NetBeans.

 Importing the Project into NetBeans -
   Open NetBeans IDE on your computer.
   Create a new Java class library.